yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/_index.md

 weight: 645
 ---

-Yugabyte Platform can create a YugabyteDB universe with many instances (VMs, pods, machines, etc., provided by IaaS), logically grouped together to form one logical distributed database.
-Each universe includes one or more clusters.
-A universe is comprised of one primary cluster and, optionally, one or more read replica clusters.
-All instances belonging to a cluster run on the same type of cloud provider instance type.
+Yugabyte Platform can create a YugabyteDB universe with many instances (virtual machines, pods, and so on, provided by IaaS), logically grouped together to form one distributed database.
+Each universe includes one primary cluster and, optionally, one or more read replica clusters.
+All instances belonging to a cluster run on the same type of cloud provider instance.

 <div class="row">